f1db/f1db/README.md

 Because of the new JSON splitted format (which is also available for the Smile format) dedicated schema files are available for the splitted files.

+Also note that the schema files itself are now part of the release artifacts.

 ## F1DB JSON Schema